soderlind/wp-link-to-playlist-item/README.md

 ## Installation

 Install and network activate the WP Link To Playlist Item plugin.
+The plugin is also available from the [WorldPress plugin directory](https://wordpress.org/plugins/wp-link-to-playlist-item/)

 ## Copyright and License